 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

 - This medicine is usually given once a week for 12 weeks.
-Some people might need to have another 12-week treatment.
-You must wait at least 12 weeks between each set of treatments.
+If you need another 12-week treatment, you must wait at least 12 weeks between each set of treatments.
 Talk with your doctor if you have questions.

 Drugs and Foods to Avoid